AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 It is clear that $\Delta S$ has order $O(c^2)$, but how bad is this?
 For $k_1 = 3000$, $B_f = \frac{1}{60}$, and $B_h = 112$: $\Delta S \approx 2.4$ MB/s.
 With those figures: $N_1 \approx 800$ simplex-chains, $N_2 \approx 645,000$ dapp-chains, and maximum tps of $\sim 7.7\times 10^{6}$.
 Decreasing block times to 15s correspondingly decrease the bandwidth requirements to 0.6 MB/s for a simplex with $\sim 200$ chains, $\sim 40,000$ dapp-chains, and $\sim 484,000$ max tps.

-While $O(c^2)$ bandwidth scaling is not ideal, it's clear that -- especially in the early days of a UT simplex when there are fewer simplex-chains -- there are tolerable configurations available.
+While $O(c^2)$ bandwidth scaling is not ideal, it's clear that -- especially in the early days of a UT simplex when there are fewer simplex-chains -- there are tolerable configurations available; i.e., there is *excess capacity*.

 %% INSERT ### TABLE: dapp-chains